SSH

 Enter passphrase for key '/homedir/.ssh/id_rsa': (パスフレーズを入力)

-How to use as Socks Proxy via ssh.cc.uec.ac.jp
+How to Use Socks as a Proxy via ssh.cc.uec.ac.jp

-1. Click Download Firefox at https://www.mozilla.org/ja/ and download the Firefox installer.
+1. Click Download Firefox on https://www.mozilla.org/ja/ to download the Firefox installer.

-2. Open FireFox and type about:preferences to display the preferences screen.
+2. Open FireFox and type about:preferences to display the settings screen.

 localhost